exitus1/Video-Scripts/proposal.md

 Bitchute View Count: 1,531 (Channel started April 14th)

-Views on various videos uploaded to Twitter: 18,291 (10,300 from Cathie Wood clip)
+Views on various videos uploaded to Twitter: 18,291

+## Thoughts

 I would like to see these numbers much higher, however, I feel that this overlaps with wider discussion surrounding how to facilitate marketing and bring more awareness to the project.
 More general awareness of Decred will naturally see more hits and subs on the Decred YouTube Channel.